b-pardi/pyQCM/README.md

 ### WIP

 - report chi squared for voinova
--

-- for file selection, open explorer and find file

 - more explicit library acknowledgement sections
 - instructions on adding more files to format

-- plot options put label that states options are saved even whjen closing software

-- change asterisks to a dot

-- nDf should be n * Df (dot not asterisk)

 - modeling plots use normalized freq data and they shouldn't